EmumbaOrg/docs-retail-solution-accelerator/docs/Tear Down/teardown.md

 ## Give us a ⭐️ on GitHub

-!!! question "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
+!!! question "FOUND THIS GUIDE AND SAMPLE USEFUL?
 MAKE SURE YOU GET UPDATES."

 The **[Postgres Agentic Shop](https://github.com/Azure-Samples/postgres-agentic-shop)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of multi-agent workflows on the Azure AI platform. **[Visit the repo](https://github.com/Azure-Samples/postgres-agentic-shop)** or click the button below, to give us a ⭐️.